"The desire to write grows with writing." – Erasmus

 The number of hours you will work depends on your own schedule.
 Some of our tutors work as little as two hours per week (especially our staff members who are athletes or are student teaching) and others might work up to 10.
 We also have (paid!) staff meetings once a month, late on Friday afternoons.

-We will notify you by March 27, ahead of the spring registration period.
+We will notify you by April 5, ahead of the spring registration period, which begins for seniors on April 6.
 Please note that the process is competitive.
 We often have far more applications than spots available in the course.
 But don't let that deter you!
 We'd love to hear from you.